 A few other Auxies notable, or notorious, from actions or photos from the Burning of the Custom House:

 S/L Leonard G. Appleford (1894-1921): ex 2/Lt., Machine Gun Corps, joined September 1920.
 One of the Auxies who “rescued” the Blue Ensign (British Customs & Excise flag) from the roof of the burning building.
 A month later, off-duty, he and another Auxy were shot dead on Grafton St. in broad daylight.

 See also BMH WS0477

 T/C Richard Dentith (1896-1974): ex Lt.
-Inniskilling Fusiliers, joined Nov 1920.
+Inniskilling Fusiliers, joined November 1920.
 Previously wounded by the IRA in the Battle of Brunswick St, 14 March 1921.
-Features in several photos from 25 May & is labelled A in photo below.
+Features in several photos from 25 May and is labelled A in photo below.
 He is also in the “Cairo Gang” photo.

 The Auxies used far heavier weaponry than the IRA that day – Lee Enfield rifles, machine guns in two armoured cars plus portable Lewis machine guns, shotguns and handguns.

 Auxies fatally shot 5 IRA and 1 civilian and wounded a dozen others during the Custom House battle.
 Most likely they also killed two other civilians caught in the wrong place at the wrong time.